 Pour into a container for keeping.
 Can be stored in pantry or cabinet.
 I don’t recommend refrigerating it.
 Stir well before use.
 Makes about 1 1/2 cups.

 I actually prefer the homemade.
-It’s more thoroughly blended, plus there is that little feeling of pride that says – Hey, I made that.
+It’s more thoroughly blended, plus there is that little feeling of pride that says – Hey, I made that and saved myself a bunch of money.
 Cool.